Trusted

 Are DAOs truly decentralized?

-Decentralized autonomous organizations serve more as open-source access for trustless organization, as opposed to being purely decentralized systems.
+Decentralized autonomous organizations serve more as open-source technology for trustless organizations as opposed to purely decentralized systems.
 Outside of voting in general elections, there are not many environments in which equal distribution of votes would be beneficial.

 As such, DAOs are on a spectrum of decentralization.
 In other words, logical delineation of rules, as opposed to geographic decentralization, is far more important.
 They may lead to centralization, decentralization, or something in between.
 Whatever the case may be, Aragon makes the best showing thus far, in terms of using rules as legos to construct a trustless DAO.